- Table of Contents

 If there is an error connecting to the remote database or running

-the query, the system will automatically retry two more times.
-The
+the query, the system will automatically retry 10 additional times.
+Each

-after a 5-minute delay.
+retry has a 30-second delay between them.
 Error messages will be logged in the

 An invalid value in an